canonical/sdkcraft/docs/explanation/sdks/interfaces/content-sharing.rst

 :program:`Workshop` creates a source directory on the host at run-time.
-Both :samp:`target` directories inside the workshop can be put to use by the SDK-specific logic implemented via SDK hooks and other features, or the workshop user can manipulate them directly with :command:`workshop shell` and similar commands.
+Both :samp:`target` directories inside the workshop can be put to use by the SDK-specific logic implemented via SDK hooks and other features.

 Here's a corresponding workshop definition: